-In September 2009, Computrols upgraded the BAS at One Shell Square from it’s DOS-based software to its new Windows-based software giving the facilities team access to the latest technology in building automation.
+In September 2009, Computrols upgraded the BAS at the Hancock Whitney building, from its DOS-based software to its new Windows-based software giving the facilities team access to the latest technology in building automation.

 Later, the team also added a new voice Evax system with customized messages that would alert building occupants during a fire event.
 Two years later, the Computrols team also put in its CSimon fire panels and moved the SLC circuits from the legacy Fire One system to the CSimon platform.

 Beginning in 2014, Computrols was brought back in to retrofit the properties initiation devices, changing end devices from conventional to fully addressable devices.